BioinfoHKUSurgery/Bioinfo-Workshop-2024/3-singleCell-RNAseq-Seurat.md

 ### 1.3 Normalization and scaling (Replace with SCTransform)
 After removing unwanted cells from the dataset, the next step is to normalize the data.

-Standard workflow runs `NormalizeData`, `FindVariableFeatures`, and `ScaleData` that normalizes the feature expression measurements for each cell by the total expression, multiplies this by a scale factor (10,000 by default), and log-transforms the result.
+Standard workflow runs `NormalizeData`, `ScaleData`, and `FindVariableFeatures`:
+- `NormalizeData` : normalizes the feature expression measurements for each cell by the total expression, multiplies this by a scale factor (10,000 by default), and log-transforms the result
+- `ScaleData`: applies a linear transformation (‘scaling’) prior to dimensional reduction techniques like principal component analysis (PCA), e.g. standardization to mean of 0 and variance of 1 across cells
+- `FindVariableFeatures`: calculates highly variable genes and focuses on these for downstream analysis to highlight biological signal in single-cell datasets.
+Highly variable genes are those genes that exhibit high cell-to-cell variation in the dataset (i.e, highly expressed in some cells but lowly expressed in others).

-A newer modeling framework for normalization and variance stabilization, called 'SCTransform`, was proposed to improve common downstream analytical tasks such as variable gene selection, dimensional reduction, and differential expression.
+A newer modeling framework for normalization and variance stabilization, called 'SCTransform`, replaces `NormalizeData`, `ScaleData`, and `FindVariableFeatures` and is proposed to improve common downstream analytical tasks such as variable gene selection, dimensional reduction, and differential expression.

 After running `SCTransform`, transformed data will be available in the `SCT` assay.
 During normalization, we can also remove confounding sources of variation, for example, mitochondrial mapping percentage,